tnierman/example-managed-job/README.md

 ## Introduction
 The following tutorial creates a basic client in Golang using Kubernetes' Go API.
 It's recommended you complete this at least once, then use this as a base branch for future steps.

-Since this and future sections involve a heavier emphasis on Go, the following steps involve editing files directly, instead of using heredocs to generate them from the command line.
+Since this and future sections place a heavier emphasis on writing Go, the following steps involve editing files directly instead of using heredocs to generate them from the command line.
 The final product created in this section is included, for reference.

 ## Instructions